Skip to main content

 Scope and Contents

-The Papers of the Utah Chapter of the Sierra Club contain information on the administration and activities of both the national organization and the local groups and chapters.
-The material covers the 1960s to 2000, with the bulk of the information from the 1970s and 1980s.
+The papers of the Utah Chapter of the Sierra Club contain information on the administration and activities of both the national organization and the local groups and chapters.
+The material covers the 1872 to 2001, with the bulk of the information from the 1970s and 1980s.
 They have been organized into eight series, three of which have been divided into sub-series.
-These series are: Sierra Club National Society; the Utah Chapter Administration Files; Bureau of Land Management; Forest Service; National Parks and Monuments; Wildlife; Environmental Health; General Environmental Issues.
+These series are Sierra Club National Society, the Utah Chapter Administration Files, Bureau of Land Management, Forest Service, National Parks and Monuments, Wildlife Environmental Health, The Sierra Club is one of the largest environmental organizations in the United States.
+Nature writer John Muir founded the organization in 1892 and was its president until his death in 1914.
+Its stated purpose is to protect and preserve the natural environment.
+During the past century, the club has become well known for its aggressive efforts to block projects it has deemed harmful to the earth's ecosystem.

 A large amount of published material in this collection has been removed and is now catalogued as Book Collection 47.
 These publications consist mainly of federal publications such as environmental impact statements, project proposals, etc.